-This booklet gives you a simple way to exercise at home to keep you active and healthy.
+This booklet gives you information and top tips to staying healthy.
+You will find out the importance of an active lifestyle and how to reduce falls around the home.
 The governments guidelines explain that we should be doing 150 minutes of exercise per week with strength exercises twice a week.
-Start the exercises slow and build up in your own time to keep you well while staying at home.
+The simple instructions make it easy for you to exercise at home, start the exercises slow and build up in your own time.
 Please make sure you have read the below checklist to make sure you are ready to exercise.